-Come to our annual Expo
+Come to the 15th Annual Careers Expo

 The annual NW Youth Careers Expo offers a great chance to pursue your career goals.
 Talk with people from some of the region’s top employers and get career advice in a low-pressure setting.
 Practice your skills at a mock job interview, or try out some cool equipment from a local hospital, construction firm or design studio.

 Regsiter for a Career Day